New Zealand art: Late 20th and early 21st centuries

+The Kiingi Tuheitia Portraiture Award is a biennial competition that started in 2021 hosted at the New Zealand Portrait Gallery Te Pūkenga Whakaata and intended to 'provide emerging Māori artists with the opportunity to showcase their talents on the national stage'.
+It tours around Aotearoa after the initial exhibition in Wellington.

 Art organisations and museums

 The Crafts Council of New Zealand was established in 1965 and ceased in 1992.
-The Maori Artists and Writers Society influenced the set-up of the Council for Māori and South Pacific Arts (MASPAC) in 1978 (later replaced by Te Waka Toi in the 1990s), and from this came the Mana Whakairo Carvers Committee and the Aotearoa-Moananui-a-Kiwa Weavers Committee.
+The Māori Artists and Writers Society, founded in 1973 and later known as Ngā Puna Waihanga, advocated for targeted government funding for Māori artists.
+Ngā Puna Waihanga influenced the set-up of the Council for Māori and South Pacific Arts (MASPAC) in 1978 (later replaced by Te Waka Toi in the 1990s).
+From this came the Mana Whakairo Carvers Committee and the Aotearoa-Moananui-a-Kiwa Weavers Committee.
 These came out Creative New Zealand the national agency for the development of the arts in New Zealand that was the Queen Elizabeth II Arts Council then.